jd2rogers2/presently/NOTES.md

 ----- questions -----
 + line 6 app controller.rb, skip needed/wanted?
 + .db file gone
++ .run in app.js, how does this work?

 ----- differences with model app -----